-Once you are sure that you have fully familiarised yourself with the relevant Immigration Rules and uploaded all of the correct documentation that complies with the document-specific Immigration Rules, press ‘Submit’.
+Once you are sure that you have thoroughly familiarised yourself with the relevant Immigration Rules and uploaded all of the correct documentation that complies with the document-specific Immigration Rules, press ‘Submit’.

-You will then be ask to confirm that you agree with the declaration that appears once you’ve selected ‘Submit’.
+You will then be asked to confirm that you agree with the declaration that appears once you’ve selected ‘Submit’.